Salvia Use: Effects, Dangers & Addiction

 Most people in the US and Europe who abuse salvia purchase the substance over the Internet.
 Various websites may sell seeds, whole plants, cuttings from plants, fresh or dried leaves, or extracts made from the plant, which can be exceedingly dangerous due to much higher potency.
 Purchasing drugs from websites can also be dangerous because the buyer may not actually receive salvia, but instead may receive a more dangerous drug like synthetic marijuana, or they may receive salvia mixed with adulterants, which can cause overdose or death.

-Salvia’s effects typically last about 30 minutes.
-The most common, and desired, effect from salvia is hallucination – both visual and auditory.
+Salvia effects typically last about 30 minutes.
+The most common (and desired) effect from salvia is hallucination – both visual and auditory.
 In extremes, hallucinations can cause a person to lose touch with reality, which may put them in danger.

 Physical effects from salvia have not been thoroughly studied.
-Like other hallucinogens, the substance may cause slurred speech, loss of physical coordination, and dizziness, due to perceived changes in reality.
+Like other hallucinogens, however, this substance can produce effects including:

 There are some reports of individuals experiencing a loss of sensation on one side of their body or thrashing uncontrollably with motions that appear like convulsions or seizures.
 Some people have reportedly run into walls and injured themselves, but didn’t feel pain.
 These reports are currently anecdotal, and no one has yet been hospitalized for problems related to accidental or intentional injury while intoxicated on salvia or for seizures caused by the hallucinogen.
-Still, for those who may be at risk of a seizure disorder, or who may injure themselves accidentally, this drug can be extremely dangerous.
+Still, for those who may be at risk of a seizure disorder, or who may injure themselves accidentally, there can exist several salvia dangers.

 It is currently unclear whether a person can overdose on salvia; however, the hallucinogenic and psychedelic effects may trigger psychosis, which could lead to emergency hospitalization.
 This mental break from reality may be temporary and resolve with appropriate medical treatment, or it could trigger a mental illness like schizophrenia, leading to long-term healthcare needs.